Mystic Caverns and Crystal Dome

 A third cave on the site, Not Much Sink cavern, has been deemed too dangerous to allow public tours.

 Mystic Caverns, which has operated commercially since the late 1920s, is older than any other commercially operated cave in Arkansas, with the exception of Onyx Cave in Eureka Springs, and perhaps nearby Diamond Cave in Jasper, which has been toured since 1925.
 Crystal Dome was discovered in the mid-1960s during landscaping operations at Dogpatch USA.
 Great care was taken to preserve this pristine cave, and as a result 90% of it is still being formed.
 Tours began in the Crystal Dome in 1981.

+Since 2021, the two caves have been closed indefinitely.

 History

 The area was settled in the 1830s and named "Wilcockson".
 At that time the entrance to the as-yet-unnamed Mystic Caverns was a sinkhole which led to a 10 ft drop into the cave itself.
 It is likely that settlers became aware of the cave and visited it prior to the 1850s.
 However, the first known visitor to the cave carved his name and the date on one of the formations: